looker-open-source/actions/docs/action_api.md

 When the user initiates an action (either manually or by scheduling it), Looker will typically run the relevant query and then POST the data to the execute endpoint.

-The payload sent to this endpoint is always JSON and it's always sent using [chunked transfer encoding](https://en.wikipedia.org/wiki/Chunked_transfer_encoding) to facilitate streaming data from the analytic database.
+The payload sent to this endpoint is always JSON and is always sent using [chunked transfer encoding](https://en.wikipedia.org/wiki/Chunked_transfer_encoding) to facilitate streaming data from the analytical database.

 If the `supported_download_settings` is set to "url" then the payload will instead contain a one-time use download url instead of including the data in the payload.